-Air emission accounts follow the same definitions and classification as National Accounts, which allows for analyses of the connection between the economy and air pollution.
+The air emission accounts are annually accounts on the emission of greenhouse gases and other air pollutants.
+The air emission accounts follow the same definitions and classification as National Accounts, which allows for analyses of the connection between the economy and air pollution.
+The accounts are published in a Danish press release and in StatBank under the subject Energy and air emissions.